-These indie cafés aren’t just great for your morning coffee run—they also help you do good
+These indie cafés aren’t just great for your morning espresso run—they also help you do good

 By Laura Hensley